franzmohr/bvartools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Shortened the calculation time of the re-building of vignette outputs

+In former resubmissions I have:

 * Omitted the redundant part "Functions for" in the title
 * Added small executeable examples in Rd-files of functions, which are used for simulation.
 Functions which build on the output of computationally intensive simulations are covered in the vignettes.

-In a former resubmission I have:

 * Rewritten the Description field in DESCRIPTION
 * Reformated the references in the Description field in DESCRIPTION